Skip to content

 • Python dependency managerpip or uv (only for Python projects).

-3. Click Create.
+4. Click Create.

-HollowHost validates the repository (status VALIDATINGVALIDATED).
+HollowHost validates the repository — and, when set, the branch and sub-path existence (status VALIDATINGVALIDATED).

-4. Publish the agent
+4. Publish the AI Job

-Once the agent is VALIDATED:
+Once the AI Job is VALIDATED:

-1. Open the agent detail page.
+1. Open the AI Job detail page.

 2. Click Publish.